googlecodelabs/migrate-python2-appengine/step5b-cloud-ndb-tasks-py2/README.md

 #### Imports

-Our app is currently using the built-in `google.appengine.api.taskqueue` &amp; `google.appengine.ext.ndb` services:
+Our app is currently using the built-in `google.appengine.api.taskqueue` &amp; `google.appengine.ext.ndb` libraries:

 - BEFORE: